X-ray Electron Density Maps

 In what format are the maps available

-Electron density maps from the edmaps.rcsb.org service are being provided in both DSN6 format and as a separate phases file (MTZ) which may be loaded directly in some molecular viewers like COOT.
+Electron density maps from the edmaps.rcsb.org service are being provided in both DSN6 format and as a separate map coefficients (MTZ) which may be loaded directly in some molecular viewers like COOT.
 See below for download options.

 Why in that format?

 DSN6 files are smaller in size than CCP4 maps, and compress well for web delivery.
-These may be loaded by molecular viewers like COOT.
 The DSN6 maps have two different version available.
 In the first the grid spacing in the maps are fixed at 1/3 of the high resolution of the map.
 In the other, the spacing varies from 1/3 to 1/2 of the high resolution limit for higher resolution structures.
 This provides for a smaller size without much of a compromise on quality.

 MTZ files contain the phase information for the map in question.
 COOT can use this information to produce an electron density map as well.